riverbed/Riverbed-Community-Toolkit/Aternity/Remediation/Readme.md

 - step 6: Install the Aternity agent (if not already done)

 In Aternity,
-- step 7: Search the user test device and open its Device Events dashboard click Run Action button and select the remediation
+- step 7: In the Remediation, open the menu for "DNS-ClearCache", click run and type the name of the user test device to apply the remediation

 ### Are there generic templates for remediation scripts?